-5.3.5.3 Alternative 3A - Signalized Loop Ramp and Extend Eastbound Merge to NW 17th Ave
+5.3.5.3 Alternative 3A - Signalized Loop Ramp, Signalized Westbound Right-Turn, and Extend Eastbound Merge to NW 17th Ave

-This alternative modifies the both the northbound to eastbound ramp and the northbound to westbound ramp.
-The northbound the eastbound free-flow exit ramp is maintained, however the four-lane section merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
+This alternative modifies the northbound to eastbound ramp, the northbound to westbound ramp, and the westbound to northbound ramp.
+The northbound to eastbound free-flow exit ramp is maintained, however the four-lane section merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
 This merge extension requires minimal right-of-way acquisition in the southeast quadrant.
 The northbound to westbound ramp movement is realigned to stop at the two-phase signal serving the northbound entrance ramp.
 The existing single loop ramp remains but is modified to open up to a two-lane section and then a three-lane section for exit ramp storage.
+The westbound to northbound movement is signalized with the rest of the intersection.
 The two-phase signal allows the southbound right turns to run concurrently with the eastbound left.
 This modification also allows for pedestrian accommodation at the signal.